CUBRID/cubrid-manual/en/sql/tuning.rst

 Predicate Push
 -----------------------

-**Predicate Push** is an optimization that pushes external predicates into a view.
+**Predicate Push** is an optimization that pushes the predicate of the main query into the view.

-This allows for fewer amounts of data that meet the condition to be queried, thereby reducing the overall processing volume.
+When performing a join, applying **Predicate Push** reduces the number of rows in the view, which decreases the amount of computation needed for the join.

 For instance, when performing a join using the join condition *a.code = r.athlete_code* as in the query below, if the external predicate can be pushed into the query block, the amount of data to be joined can be reduced.